Background pattern

 Store in the original packaging to protect it from light.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE point of your pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and any unused medication in the pharmacy's SIGRE collection point.
+If you are unsure, ask your pharmacist how to dispose of the packaging and any unused medication.
+This will help protect the environment.

-• The other components are: Inner tablet: microcrystalline cellulose, hypromellose, carbomer, anhydrous colloidal silica, red iron oxide (E172), magnesium stearate.
+• The other ingredients are: Inner tablet: microcrystalline cellulose, hypromellose, carbomer, anhydrous colloidal silica, red iron oxide (E172), magnesium stearate.
 Outer tablet: microcrystalline cellulose, hypromellose, carbomer, anhydrous colloidal silica, magnesium stearate.

-Tamsulosina Sandoz is presented in the form of round, white tablets, with the inscription “T9SL” on one face and “0.4” on the other.
+Tamsulosin Sandoz is presented in the form of round, white tablets with the inscription "T9SL" on one side and "0.4" on the other.

 Sandoz Farmacéutica, S.A.